Why Is APISIX Ingress Controller a Better Choice than Emissary-ingress?

 When the functionality of the Kubernetes Ingress controller does not meet specific requirements, users can extend its functionality through custom development.
 More personalized needs can be met by developing custom plugins or modifying existing code.
 Ingress controllers with robust scalability can make developing and customizing features easier, providing better support and solutions for specific scenarios.

-The extensibility of Emissary-ingress is relatively poor, as it does not support extension through the custom Envoy Filter.
+The extensibility of Emissary-Ingress is relatively poor, as it does not support extension through the custom Envoy Filter.
 Since the data plane and control plane are integrated, it requires custom development of the entire system.
 The complexity of custom development for the data plane Envoy is high and significantly burdens developers.

-In addition, if users need a more powerful Emissary-ingress, they need to upgrade it to Ambassador's commercial product Edge Stack.
+In addition, if users need a more powerful Emissary-Ingress, they need to upgrade it to Ambassador's commercial product Edge Stack.
 Some proprietary features require payments to obtain support.

-APISIX Ingress
+APISIX Ingress Controller

 The data plane of APISIX mainly extends its functionality via plugins, which provide more than 80 out-of-the-box plugins.
-APISIX Ingress supports all plugins provided by APISIX, which could satisfy most daily use cases.
+APISIX Ingress Controller supports all plugins provided by APISIX, which could satisfy most daily use cases.

 If customization is needed based on specific business scenarios, APISIX offers multiple extension options for users to choose and combine according to their situations freely.
 The currently supported extension methods are as follows: